Copy-Paste Data into Rocketlane Sheets

 • If the copied entry contains non-numeric characters (like “Nil” or “N/A”), Rocketlane triggers a validation error.

-• When an email address is pasted into a User column, it is automatically matched to the relevant Rocketlane user.
+• When an email address is pasted into an Assignee column, it is automatically matched to the relevant Rocketlane user, provided they are part of the project.

 • The sheet displays the name and profile avatar icon of the mapped user.